What Are the Job Duties of a Correctional Officer?

 Employment Outlook and Salary Statistics

-Job opportunities for correctional officers are expected to grow by about four percent between 2014 and 2024, reports the BLS.
-The BLS reported in May 2014 that the average salary earned by such officers was $44,910.
-Those working for federal institutions earned the most money in 2012, averaging $53,390 a year.
+Job opportunities for correctional officers are expected to decline between 2016 and 2026, reports the BLS.
+The BLS reported in May 2018 that the average salary earned by such correctional officers and jailers was $49,300.
+Those working for federal institutions earned the most money in 2018, averaging $57,540 a year.
 Other high-paying employers included state and local governments, psychiatric and substance abuse hospitals, and investigation and security services.